Boyhood (2014 film): Accolades

 Boyhood earned dozens of accolades, including top prizes from the New York Film Critics Circle, the Los Angeles Film Critics Association, the Chicago Film Critics Association, the Broadcast Film Critics Association, and the London Film Critics' Circle.
 It received both the Golden Globe Award and the British Academy Film Award for Best Film.
-At the 87th Academy Awards, it received its sole Oscar for Supporting Actress, losing the other nominations to Birdman and Whiplash.
+At the 87th Academy Awards, it received an Oscar for Supporting Actress.